Meet the team: Recruitment Coordinators

 Finding an interview time that works for the candidates and all of our stakeholders.
 Additionally, it can be challenging to make sure everyone follows the same process so all candidates receive the same experience and are given equal opportunity to shine.

 How would you describe your team dynamic?

-Anna: Everyone on the team has their own roles and projects to work on: the level of ownership is quite high.
-Our team stays positive and organized even under pressure, which usually happens due to high workload and last minute requests.
-We also like to exchange jokes or work tips and talk about things going on outside of work.
-To keep an upbeat spirit, we regularly update our positivity board, we eat breakfast together every day, and we have a dress day every Friday.
+Everyone on the team has their own roles and projects to work on: the level of ownership is quite high.
+Our team stays positive and organized even under pressure, and we always take the time to support one another.
+We like to exchange jokes or work tips and talk about things going on outside of work.

 What principles does your team live by?

 We're a very service-oriented team: it's a priority for us to keep both internal and external stakeholders happy.
 We also always help each other; this is our default working mode.

 What advice would you have for someone who wants to join the Recruiting Coordination team?

 Organization skills are number one.
 This includes calendar skills and attention to detail.
 Following that, communication skills are very important.
 A successful Coordinator is positive but firm and is comfortable talking to people from different departments and different levels.
 Finally, I sincerely appreciate proactivity in my team, especially when it comes to personal development.
 We have a career plan designed if they are interested in staying in operations, but Coordination is a great way to gain exposure to other teams and fields.
 So, if you see something you’re interested in pursuing, be proactive about learning more.